bluescarni/mppp/doc/tutorial_numtower.rst

 * :cpp:class:`~mppp::real128` has a rank higher than any floating-point C++ type;
 * :cpp:class:`~mppp::real` has a rank higher than :cpp:class:`~mppp::real128`.

-In other words, mp++'s type hierarchy (or *numerical tower*) from the lowest rank to the highest is the following:
+In other words, mp++'s real-valued type hierarchy (or *numerical tower*) from the lowest rank to the highest is the following:

 * integral C++ types,
 * :cpp:class:`~mppp::integer`,